Geomartins007/Litho-classification/README.md

 ### 🔬 Research Context

 The Malmbjerg area hosts a significant **molybdenum-tungsten (Mo–W) deposit** within an alkaline intrusive complex.
 This project aims to provide an objective, data-driven approach to lithologic discrimination in Arctic terrains where:
-- ❄️ Snow and ice coverage limits traditional mapping
+- ❄️ Snow and ice coverage limit traditional mapping
 - 🏔️ Access and exposure are restricted
 - 🛰️ Remote sensing offers the primary data source